 Ingredient notes

 Brown rice - I use long-grain brown rice for this recipe.
 The whole grain has a chewy nutty flavor and takes longer to cook than white rice.
-I haven't tested with white rice, so I can't say for sure it works.
-If you do try it, you'll have to adjust the cooking time since white rice doesn't take as long as brown rice.
+I haven't tested with white rice, so I can't say for sure if it works.

-Fresh cilantro - The herb gives the rice tons of fresh flavor!
+Fresh cilantro - This herb gives the rice tons of fresh flavor!
 If you’re not a fan of cilantro it can be left out.
 Use the leaves and only the tender parts of the stem.
 Finely chop the stems and discard the woody ends.

 Tips